Once Bitten, Twice Shy

 "You…really have a thing for Rose, don't you?"

-Lorcan scoffed.
+Lorcan scoffed at the abrupt topic switch.
 "According to her, I don't."
-He crossed his arms and leaned back against the siding.
+He crossed his arms and leaned back against the railing on the bridge.
 "Take good care of her, okay?
 I'll murder you if she's hurt."

 Scorpius glanced at him.
 "What do you mean?"